 The Chair of the TCC, Ms. Alisha Falberg (USA), summarized the outcomes of the 8th TCC meeting (NPFC-2025-TCC08-Final Report) for discussion by the Commission.

-The Commission discussed the Fisheries Overview paper presented during TCC, with some Members expressing concern about the process of making continual changes to a report document during the meeting without a clear understanding of the basis of such changes by Members.
+The Commission discussed the Fisheries Overview paper presented during TCC, with some Members expressing concern about the process of making continual changes to a report document during the meeting without a clear understanding of the basis of such changes by Members and the need to maintain objectivity in reports prepared by the Secretariat.

 The Compliance Manager explained the challenges in reconciling different counting methods used by the Secretariat and Members.
 The Compliance Manager noted the lack of clear guidelines on developing the Fisheries Overview.

-Several Members expressed views on how to handle the Fisheries Overview and related matters, including suggestions to focus on other metrics that could be more effective for monitoring compliance, to base discussions on Members’ submitted vessel numbers rather than vessel registry data, and to change the document type from Information Paper to Working Paper in the future to align with the NPFC Document Policy.
+Several Members expressed views on how to handle the Fisheries Overview and related matters, including suggestions to focus on other metrics that could be more effective for monitoring compliance, to base discussions on Members’ self-reported vessel numbers rather than vessel registry data, and to change the document type from Information Paper to Working Paper in the future to align with the NPFC Document Policy.

 Several Members noted the linkage to the discussion of historical existing level and the importance of progressing work on defining historical existing level with unified criteria.

+40bis.
+The EU noted that these discussions were mainly focused on reconciling the historical number of authorized vessels which did not seem to be an effective measure for restricting fishing effort, or monitoring compliance.
+Noting the repeated and inconclusive discussions at TCC, the EU suggested that the Commission consider in the future other more appropriate metrics, such as the number of active f/v or number of fishing days, for the purpose of effort control in NPFC fisheries.

-The Commission agreed to task the SWG Ops to review how each Member determines its historical existing level and the information provided by the Secretariat, as well as to work towards establishing specific criteria for calculating historical existing level based on the recommendation by TCC08.
+The Commission agreed to task the SWG Ops to continue its work on historical existing level and to review the information provided by the Secretariat and Members, as well as to work towards establishing specific criteria for calculating historical existing level based on the recommendation by TCC08.

 6b.
 Adoption of IUU Vessel List for 2025